-A love letter to Murakami and Kidd and WareOriginally published by: Virginia Quarterly Review
+To Murakami and Kidd and WareOriginally published by: Virginia Quarterly Review

 I take them all off, the covers.
 As soon as I’ve paid — swoosh!
 Gone!
 I don’t have the heart to throw them in the garbage, but I certainly don’t let them muddle my hardcover books.

 Contemporary covers can be rancid things, cheap paper littered with sales copy and discount stickers.
 They crumple, they tear, they smudge, they catch when you slip them into your bag.
 Embrace the serenity of coverless books and you can never go back.
 Without covers, hardcover books become confident blocks of wood — they don’t shimmy or slide in your hands or atop tables.
 Try it.
 You’ll love it.
 You’ll never go back.